Financial Aid

 FINANCIAL ASSISTANCE AVAILABLE TO STUDENTS

 The Financial Aid Office is located in the Dr. Gloria L Anderson Multi-Purpose Complex (Administration Building) on the second floor.
-This office disseminates aid information and counsel students and parents regarding financial need, the availability of funds and the application process for receiving financial aid from state, federal, institutional, and private financial aid programs.
-This office also determines eligibility for financial aid and the extent of need and generates a timely notification of the types and amount of financial aid awards.
+This office disseminates aid information and counsels students and parents regarding financial need, the availability of funds, and the application process for receiving financial aid from state, federal, institutional, and private financial aid programs.
+This office also determines eligibility for financial aid, and the extent of need and generates a timely notification of the types and amount of financial aid awards.

-The Morris Brown College Financial Aid Office strives to ensure that all students apply for financial aid in a timely manner and provides assistance and support in the application process.
+The Morris Brown College Financial Aid Office strives to ensure that all students apply for financial aid promptly and provides assistance and support in the application process.
 For any additional questions and concerns, please refer to the current College Catalog and/or contact the Financial Aid Office.

 Morris Brown College is not approved to award Georgia State Aid.